jerdog/tech-driven-adhd-squirrel-talk/content/_index.md

         </div>
     </div>
 <aside class="notes">
-I was hooked and messed around with them as often as I could, wherever I could.
-In the early 1980s my uncle worked for a company that provided IT services to the US Government in the early 80s, and let me mess around and borrow these just about as often as I wanted:
+and let me mess around and borrow these just about as often as I wanted:
 </aside>
 </section>